-- Variety/Lect: any form of a language that is systematically distinct from others (e.g. in terms of lexical, grammatical, phonological features), whereby the definition as a variety is determined by extralinguistic criteria (i.e. things outside language: geography, gender, social class, occupations etc.). - Variable: a feature of grammar, phonology or lexis that is different in two varieties.
+- Variety/Lect: any form of a language that is systematically distinct from others (e.g. in terms of lexical, grammatical, phonological features).
+A variety can be defined by linguistic features (e.g. rhotic varieties) or extralinguistic criteria (e.g. geography, gender, age, social class, etc., or a combination: working class London English). - Variable: a feature of grammar, phonology or lexis that is subject to variation.
 E.g. - (1) pronunciation of dance with [a] or [ae] in British vs. American varieties. - (2) different from (e.g. British) vs. different than (American) - Variables are notated in parentheses.
 E.g. a linguist talking about the distribution of rhotic pronunciation (/r/ at end of syllable) might write "these two varieties differ regarding (r)".

 1.1.
-Types of varieties (criteria for classifying varieties)
+Types of varieties and variation